simp/pupmod-simp-simplib/README.md

 ### Stages

- simplib::stages are added to ensure that anyone using the stdlib stages was not tripped up by any simp modules that may enable, or disable, various system, components; particularly ones that require a reboot.
+ simplib::stages are added to ensure that anyone using the stdlib stages are not tripped up by any simp modules that may enable, or disable, various system, components; particularly ones that require a reboot.